Labour tracker

 Job vacancy rate, all industries and truck transportation (NAICS 484), Canada

-Source: Trucking HR Canada, Statistics Canada, table 14-10-0442-01, June 2025
+Source: Trucking HR Canada and Statistics Canada Table: 14-10-0442-01, September 2025

 Job vacancy rate: The percentage of all jobs in a sector that are vacant at a particular point in time.
 THRC uses NAICS 484 as a proxy for the entire trucking and logistics industry.